 Adult Driver's Ed in Texas

-In Texas, adults between 18 years old and 24 years old must complete a specific driver education course in order to apply for a TX driver's license.
+In Texas, adults 18 through 24 years old must complete a specific driver's education course in order to apply for a TX driver's license.
 You'll need to pass a knowledge exam, which can be done online through certain course providers.
-Once you've completed your course, you'll also need to pass an in-car road test and pay a driver's licensing fee.
+Once you've completed your course, you'll also need to complete the Impact Texas Young Drivers program, pass an in-car road test, and pay a driver's licensing fee.